andraugust/andraugust.github.io/index.md

  <tr class="notebook-table">
    <td width="50%" class="full">
        <p style="opacity:0.5"><em>2018-11</em></p>
        <p>The Kaggle Ship Detection Challenge provides satellite images of the ocean with ground-truth masks indicating ships in each image.
 The objective is to make a model that accurately segments ships in a set of testing images.
-This post follows my solution to the problem.</p>
+This post follows my development of such a segmentation model.</p>
    </td>
    <td width="50%" class="full">
        <a href="/airbus/"><img src="airbus/index_im.png"></a>